JohnCoene/javascript-for-r/_book/7-03-webpack-packer.md

 From the root of the package, we scaffold a custom input.
 Notably, this takes a `name` argument, which is used as names for the various files, functions, and modules it creates so choose it with care.
 The function prints some information about the operations it executes.

-When run from an interactive session packer also opens the most pertinent files in the default editor or IDE.
+When run from an interactive session, packer also opens the most pertinent files in the default editor or IDE.

 ```r
 packer::scaffold_input("increment")